-In this module, you will learn about the importance of personnel management and leadership for the success of teams, departments and organisations in the healthcare system.
+In this course, you will learn about the importance of personnel management and leadership for the success of teams, departments and organisations in the healthcare system.
 You will gain insight into the challenges involved in managing and leading personnel and gain the required knowledge of how to deal with them.
 You will apply the concepts and approaches you have learned by working on case studies and in role plays.

 - Selection and motivation of employees, in order to achieve the organisation's goals